Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Experiments

-\textbf{Temperature $T$ in Synthesizing Domain and Semantic OOD Scores.} One key challenge in plugging existing semantic OOD scores into X-DOM in Eq. (\ref{eqn:combine}) is the diverse range of different semantic OOD scores yielded by the existing methods.
-Fig. \ref{fig:T} the variants of X-DOM of using different temperature $T$ values to study the effects (see \texttt{Appendix C.2} for the results on the other datasets).
+\textbf{Temperature $T$ in Synthesizing Foreground and Background OOD Scores.} One key challenge in plugging existing foreground OOD scores into DFB in Eq. (\ref{eqn:combine}) is the diverse range of different foreground OOD scores yielded by the existing methods.
+Fig. \ref{fig:T} the variants of DFB of using different temperature $T$ values to study the effects.
 We can observe that the performance of all methods in CIFAR100 vs. CIFAR10 gradually improves as the temperature increases.
-This is because the increase of $T$ narrows down the distribution of domain scores, thus making the final OOD scores emphasizing more on the semantic OOD scores, which are more effective in the OOD datasets like CIFAR100 (ID) vs. CIFAR10 (OOD) where the domain difference is very small.
+This is because the increase of $T$ narrows down the distribution of background scores, thus making the final OOD scores emphasizing more on the foreground OOD scores, which are more effective in the OOD datasets like CIFAR100 (ID) vs. CIFAR10 (OOD) where the background difference is very small.
 In contrast, the performance of all methods in CIFAR100 (ID) vs. Places365 (OOD) gradually decreases as the temperature increases.
-This is because the domain distribution difference dominates over the semantic difference in such cases, on which enlarging the distribution of domain OOD scores is more effective. $T=2.5$ is generally a good trade-off of the domain and semantic OOD scores, and it is thus used by default in X-DOM.
-Note that adjusting $T$ generally does not bring the overall performance down below the baseline performance, showing the effectiveness of X-DOM using different $T$ values.
+This is because the background distribution difference dominates over the foreground difference in such cases, on which enlarging the distribution of background OOD scores is more effective. $T=2.5$ is generally a good trade-off of the foreground and background OOD scores, and it is thus used by default in DFB.
+Note that adjusting $T$ generally does not bring the overall performance down below the baseline performance, showing the effectiveness of DFB using different $T$ values.